cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Shadow DOM form components also do not have access to the standard [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) for validating form values.

-A new Web Component standard DOM interface called [`ElementInternals`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) seamlessly integrates a shadow DOM created form elements into the enclosing external form.
+A new Web Component standard DOM interface called [`ElementInternals`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) seamlessly integrates shadow DOM created form elements into the enclosing external form.
 All modern browsers support this standard.

 This interface requires the custom element to have a static `formAssociated` property with a value of `true`.
-An additional lifecycle method is then available `formAssociatedCallback(form)` which allows you to get form state at that time.
+An additional lifecycle method is then available, `formAssociatedCallback(form)`, which allows you to get form state at that time.

-For instance, a HTML snippet using a form-associated custom element might look like this:
+For instance, an HTML snippet using a an external form and a form-associated custom element might look like this:

 ```html
   <form id="name-form">